Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Yes, the Puppet Leaders inhabiting the Visible Power Structures of South Shores Church and the County were the ones who consciously inflicted the suffering on us and slandered and assented as we bled out.
 But what we were actually encountering was the domain-independent spirit puppeting them and a thousand other Visible Power Structures for its own benefit.

 What I mean by [[Domain Independent]] is that there is a common pattern of behavior, manifest in various places, institutions, and contexts around the world, that "possesses" religious, government, academic, and corporate leaders, causing them to behave in a uniform and predictable way.
-If a bunch of people behave in the same antithetical way in a wide variety of contexts, you could characterize what they have in common as something like a spirit that possesses them.
+If a bunch of people behave in the same antithetical way in a wide variety of contexts around the world, you could characterize what they have in common as something like a spirit that possesses them.

 There is nothing scary or special about the Tyrants possessed and puppeted by this spirit.
 They are weak little pawns who surrender their souls to Darkness in exchange for a little Pyramid in The Village to sit at the top of.